haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 13 (+1)
 2 (−4)
 10 (+0)
- Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 222

 it has been used, it can’t be used again until 2 days have passed.
 While in raven form, the figurine allows you to cast the animal messenger spell on it at will.
 Flame Tongue